APTrust/exchange/README.md

 - `./scripts/tesh.sh dpn_ingest` - This exercises most APTrust operations, along with DPN ingest.
 (Pushing items from APTrust into DPN.)
 - `./scripts/tesh.sh apt_fixity` - This exercises most APTrust operations, along with DPN replication.
 (Copying and storing items from other simulated DPN nodes.)

+The integration tests may hang after the startup of the NSQ service if you killed a prior run of integration tests before they completed.
+Check your system using top, Task Manager, or Mac's Activity Monitor for stray ruby processes.
+Kill those processes and then try re-running the tests.

 ## Setting up Postgres

 If you're on a Mac, get the Postgres app from https://postgresapp.com/.